woojoo666/arcana-notes/Readme.md

 This might seem a little weird.
 Remember that in imperative code, we would need two loops, one to compute the average, and one to see if each test score is above average.
 So how are we doing this in one loop?
 In the first "iteration" of the `for` loop, how can we set `score.#aboveAverage` if we haven't finished computing `average` yet?

-This is where you have to stop thinking in terms of execution, and instead think in terms of data relationships.
+This is we have to think in terms of data relationships, not execution.
 All we are telling the interpeter, is that `sum` is the sum of all scores, `average` is the sum divided by the number of scores, and a score is `#aboveAverage` if it is bigger than `average`.
 That is all we need to specify, and the interpreter figures out the rest.

-So let's explore how an interpreter _might_ go about computing this.
+To get a better idea, let's explore how an interpreter _might_ go about computing this.
 When it reaches the `for` loop, it takes the first `score`, and inserts it into `sum`. `sum` notices the change, and updates accordingly. `average` notices the change in `sum`, and updates as well.
 Lastly, `score.#aboveAverage` notices the change in `average`, and updates accordingly.
 Now this is just for the first score.
 Then the interpreter moves onto the next score, and inserts it into `sum`.
-Again, `sum` gets updated, and then `average`, and then this update `#aboveAverage` for **both** the first score and the second score.
+Again, `sum` gets updated, and then `average`, and then this updates `#aboveAverage` for **both** the first score and the second score.
 Remember that bindings are persistent, so the first score is still listening for updates to `average`, even if the interpreter has moved onto the second score.
 This process will repeat until the interpreter has processed all scores.

 This might seem extremely inefficient, with these feedback loops going back and updating previous variables.
 However, note that the dependencies in this example actually form a DAG (directed acyclic graph).
 In other words, there is no feedback.
 The order we should compute the variables should be `all scores => sum => average => all #aboveAverage tags`.
 This way, nothing needs to be computed twice.
 And this optimization is exactly what the interpreter would leverage to achieve the same level of efficiency as imperative code, without sacrificing the elegance of Axis syntax.
-As mentioned in the philosophy section, Axis is about focusing on data relationships, and leaving all execution optimizations to the interpreter.
+As mentioned in the philosophy section, Axis is about focusing on data relationships, and leaves all execution optimizations to the interpreter.

 However, there are times where the code _can_ introduce feedback, covered in the next section.

 (Note that to compute the total sum we could have just used `sum: Math.sum(...testScores)`, which is perhaps simpler, but the point of the example is to show the "timeless" nature of Axis)

-### Feedback - Convergent and Divergent
+### Feedback

 Feedback is an extremely powerful tool that is only possible using Actor-model languages like Axis.
 Although simpler forms are relatively common in imperative languages.
 For example, a cyclic data structure: